Home » Home Design / Interiors » Ideas By Room » Bedrooms » How To Layer A Bed With A Quilt

 The way a quilt fits on a bed can depend on the size of the quilt, the size of the bed, and the desired look and feel.

-Generally, It should hang over the sides of the bed by about 6-8 inches and cover the end of the bed by about 12-16 inches.
+Generally, it should hang over the sides of the bed by about 6-8 inches and cover the end of the bed by about 12-16 inches.

 The actual fit of a quilt can depend on factors such as the thickness of the mattress, the height of the bed frame, and the style of the quilt.
-Ultimately, the fit of the quilt on the bed should be comfortable and visually pleasing to you.

 How Often Should You Wash A Quilt